How Sen. Orrin Hatch Shaped America's Health Care In Controversial Ways

 "History was on his side because the Republicans were in charge," says Dr. David Sundwall, an emeritus professor in public health at the University of Utah and Hatch's health director in the 1980s.

-When Ronald Reagan was elected president in 1981, the Senate became Republican-controlled for the first time in decades.
-Hatch was appointed chairman of what is now known as the Health, Education, Labor and Pensions Committee, which has oversight of the Food and Drug Administration, Centers for Disease Control and Prevention and the National Institutes of Health.
+When President Ronald Reagan took office in 1981, the Senate became Republican-controlled for the first time in decades.
+Hatch was appointed chairman of what is now known as the Health, Education, Labor and Pensions Committee, which has oversight of the Food and Drug Administration, Centers for Disease Control and Prevention, and the National Institutes of Health.

 "He was virtually catapulted into this chairmanship role," Sundwall says.
 "This is astonishing that he had chairmanship of an umbrella committee in his first term in the Senate."

-In 2011, Hatch was also appointed to the influential Senate Finance Committee, where he later became chairman.
+In 2011, Hatch was also appointed to the influential Senate Finance Committee, of which he later became chairman.
 There he helped oversee the national health programs Medicare, Medicaid and CHIP.

 Hatch's growing influence in Congress did not go unnoticed by health care lobbyists.
 According to the watchdog organization Center for Responsive Politics, in the last 25 years of political campaign funding, Hatch ranks third among all members of Congress for contributions from the pharmaceutical and health sector.
 (That's behind Democratic senators who ran for higher office — President Barack Obama and presidential nominee Hillary Clinton).